 The electronic copy of the Memorial must be contained in its entirety in one Microsoft Word file.
 The file title should include the Team Number only (i.e. "100").
 Untitled or improperly titled Memorials are subject to penalties (see Rule 8.8).
 The Technical Committee will not accept Memorials that are located on multiple files (i.e., one file for the Title Page and one file for the remainder of the Memorial) or files of any type other than Microsoft Word (.doc or .docx).
 Failure to submit in this format will result in the Technical Committee requesting another electronic copy of the Memorial, which may result in the overall submission of the Memorial being considered late.
+A total of two (2) points will be deducted for Memorials submitted in the wrong file format.
 Each Team should contact the Competition staff immediately if it does not receive a confirmation receipt within 1 business day of submitting the Memorial.
 The electronic copy is the only copy of the Memorial that needs to be submitted.
 The first copy received by email will be considered the official submission of the memorial.
 The Technical Committee will not accept subsequent versions of the memorial, even if the deadline has not passed.